-In 2024, a new syllabus will be implemented for Mathematics.
-We will be following a flexible Core-Paths structure to meet students' needs and encourage student aspirations, while preparing for Stage 6 Mathematics, as well as post-school skills and pathways.
+In Mathematics, we follow a flexible Core-Paths structure to meet students' needs and encourage student aspirations, while preparing for Stage 6 Mathematics, as well as post-school skills and pathways.
 The structure is intended to extend students as far along the continuum of learning as possible and provide solid foundations for the highest levels of student achievement.
 The structure allows for a diverse range of endpoints up to the end of Stage 5.